nya3jp/rules_contest/docs/reference/rules.md

 ## dataset_test

-`dataset_test(name, exec, dataset, input_extension, **kwargs)`
+`dataset_test(name, exec, dataset, cmd, **kwargs)`

 `dataset_test` rule tests a dataset by running a program.
 A program for the `dataset_test` rule is run for each test case in the dataset.
-A data file with an input file extension (default: `.in`) is opened and connected to the standard input of the program.
+By default, a data file with an input file extension (`.in`) is opened and connected to the standard input of the program.
 A test passes if the program exits normally (exit code 0) for all test cases.

 ### Parameters